 Seeking academic advisement is essential to academic success and timely graduation.
-Students interested in History should consult with Department’s Advisor prior to declaring the major.
-All History majors and minors should seek advisement from the Advisor or a faculty member specializing in their area of interest prior to registration.
+Students interested in History should consult with department’s advisor prior to declaring the major.
+All History majors and minors should seek advisement from the advisor or a faculty member specializing in their area of interest prior to registration.
 Students undertaking the Social Science Subject Matter Program (SSSMP) need to meet each semester with the SSSMP Advisor in the College of Social and Behavioral Sciences (call (818) 677-3566 or email email@example.com) to identify the classes they need to take.
-Additional academic advisement is also available to students through both the department advisor and staff advisors in the College’s Student Services Center/Educational Opportunity Program Satellite.
+Additional academic advisement is also available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP Satellite.
 Please call (818) 677-2658 to schedule an appointment.

 - Undergraduate Advisor: Nan Yamane

 - General Advisement: All members of the department

 - Graduate Coordinator: Clementine Oliver

 - Social Science Subject Matter Program (SSSMP): Miriam Neirick